kameramen0106/The_Dark_Hordes/README.md

 --------------------------

-Released versions of TDH are available from the official Battle for Wesnoth add-on server; players who know how to use Git may be able to clone TDH from the [main repository][2] on GitHub.
+Released versions of TDH are available from the official Battle for Wesnoth add-ons server; players who know how to use Git may be able to clone TDH from the [main repository][2] on GitHub.

 [2]: <https://github.com/kameramen0106/The_Dark_Hordes>